Important

 {% endblock %}

-To find out which Twig block is used for rendering a certain element on a page, you can use Twig Inspector.
-Activate it from a Symfony Profiler, click the Twig Inspector icon and then click the element you want to inspect on the page.
-The template will be automatically opened in an IDE.
+To determine which Twig block is responsible for rendering a specific element on a page, you can use the Twig Inspector.
+First, activate it through the Symfony Profiler.
+Then, click on the Twig Inspector icon and select the element you want to inspect on the page.
+The corresponding template will be automatically opened in your IDE.

-To override the template, we need to create a block theme twig file in the same location in our bundle and apply it with the @setBlockTheme layout action.
-Let’s change the label of an SKU attribute to the default one.
+To override the template, you need to create a Twig file for the block theme in the same location within your bundle.
+Then, apply it using the @setBlockTheme layout action.

 {% block _product_view_attribute_group_general_attribute_text_sku_widget %}